Phase 1 clinical trials

 Clinical trials units often undertake general, non-trial specific advertising and screening procedures to recruit potential trial participants, before inviting them to participate in a specific trial.

-These particular activities are not part of the conduct of a trial as defined in the Medicines for Human Use (Clinical Trials) Regulations 2004, meaning there is no legal requirement for the associated documents to be reviewed by a REC.
+These particular activities are not part of the conduct of a trial as defined in the Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025, meaning there is no legal requirement for the associated documents to be reviewed by a REC.
 However, it is expected applicants share any proposed generic materials with the REC before they are used in recruitment as a matter of best practice.

 To ensure consistency, all generic recruitment materials are reviewed centrally by the Generic Document Review Committee.